fujifish/far/README.md

 ## Getting Started

-We assume a project directory named `my-project` with a Dockerfile you want to deploy to region `eu-west-1` of AWS.
+Assume a project directory named `my-project` with a Dockerfile you want to deploy to region `eu-west-1` of AWS.

 #### Prerequesits: